SparkJiao/Self-Training-MRC/README.md

 To use these scripts, change the data file path in the notebook as your own path and run it.
 Then change the input file path in the experiment scripts to the output file.
 For CoQA, you don't need extra preprocess and the initial data file can be assigned as the input file.

-Since the dataset MS Marco is extract from the initial dataset through a randomly drop process, we also release the dataset we extracted by ourselves for testing in ``data/ms_marco_dp0.7``
+To make sure that our experiments is reproducible, we will release the process data for RACE and MS Marco.
+The former is due to the random order of reading files.
+While the latter is due to being extracting through a randomly drop process.
+The released data can be found under ``data/``.

 ## Scripts for Experiments
 ### RACE
 #### Middle
-MLP: `scripts/race-f-multiple-evidence/topk_evidence/middle/scratch/scratch1.0.py`
+MLP: `scripts/race-f-multiple-evidence/topk_evidence/middle/scratch/scratch1.0.py`  (RTX 2080Ti|checked)
 rule: `scripts/race-f-multiple-evidence/topk_evidence/middle/rule/rule_idf_1.0.py`
 Reinforce: `scripts/race-f-multiple-evidence/topk_evidence/middle/reinforce/reinforce_pipeline.py` (TITAN XP)
 Co-Training: `scripts/race-f-multiple-evidence/topk_evidence/middle/co-training/co-training1.0.py`
-Self-Training: `scripts/race-f-multiple-evidence/topk_evidence/middle/self-training/self-training1.0.py`
+Self-Training: `scripts/race-f-multiple-evidence/topk_evidence/middle/self-training/self-training1.0.py`  (RTX 2080Ti|checked)

 #### High
-MLP: `scripts/race-f-multiple-evidence/topk_evidence/high/scratch/scratch1.0.py`
+MLP: `scripts/race-f-multiple-evidence/topk_evidence/high/scratch/scratch1.0.py`  (RTX 2080Ti|checked)
 rule: `scripts/race-f-multiple-evidence/topk_evidence/high/rule/rule_idf_1.0.py`
 Reinforce: `scripts/race-f-multiple-evidence/topk_evidence/high/reinforce/reinforce_pipeline.py`  (TITAN XP)
 Co-Training: `scripts/race-f-multiple-evidence/topk_evidence/high/co-training/co-training2.0.py`
-Self-Training: `scripts/race-f-multiple-evidence/topk_evidence/high/self-training/self-training1.2.py`
+Self-Training: `scripts/race-f-multiple-evidence/topk_evidence/high/self-training/self-training1.2.py`  (RTX 2080Ti|checking)

 #### All
 MLP: `scripts/race-f-multiple-evidence/topk_evidence/combine/scratch/scratch1.0.py`